Are You Afraid of Commitment? Or Something Else?

 When the truth is, we’re just plain scared.

-And some of you have good reason.
+And you may have good reason.
 Your parents have let you down.
 Your whole family has let you down.
 Your friends have.
 Coaches and teachers have.
 The church has.

-And yes, past loves have let you down as well.
+And yes, perhaps even past loves have let you down as well.

 And so your heart aches for healing that seems illusive.
 (Can you see how dangerous dating could be for someone in this situation?)